All Car Badges and Logos With Stars

 Polestar Logo

-Polestar is a Swedish company that has specialized in the production of passenger cars since 1996.
-It is currently owned by Volvo and develops electric cars and racing models.
+Polestar is a Swedish company that has specialized in passenger-car production since 1996.
+Volvo currently owns it and develops electric cars and racing models.
 The company is also known for producing electric motors.

-The Polestar logo is presented in the form of a polar star formed by the connection of two arrows.
+The Polestar logo is a polar star formed by the intersection of two arrows.
 The company has chosen gray and white shades.
-One half is darker to create a shadow effect.
+One-half is darker to create a shadow effect.
 When the logo is placed on the car itself, it becomes clearer and more saturated.
-The brand uses a glossy texture, which gives an extra shine and looks nobler than the paper version.
+The brand uses a glossy finish, which adds extra shine and makes it look more premium than the paper version.

-Polestar is banned from using the logo in France due to a legal battle with manufacturer Citroen.
+Polestar is banned from using its logo in France due to a legal dispute with the manufacturer Citroen.
 In addition, the court ordered Polestar to pay a fine of 150 thousand euros.

 JAC